TheRealFakeIan/COMP90051-Multiarmed-Bandits/README.md

 # Multi-armed Bandits (MAB)

-This repository contains the source code for Assignment 2 of COMP90051 Statistical Machine Learning course, Semester 2 2020 at the University of Melbourne
+This repository contains the source code for Assignment 2 from COMP90051 Statistical Machine Learning course, Semester 2 2020 at the University of Melbourne.

 This notebook contains the implementation of several MAB classes, namely: